| Baron AnnalyFeudal Baron of Annaly or Anghaile (also known as Conmaicne Maigh Rein) Kings of

 waste, wylde Countrey amonge the yrishe where lytle obedyence doth contynue’, but Delvin had announced his

-The Baron Delvin was also granted the monastic
+intention to fortify his new territory.23 The Baron Delvin was also granted the monastic

 site at Granard, in the northeast of the Annaly lordship in what is now called the County